WebOrigami/docs/content/pattern/display.md

 Now that we've applied the `Map` interface to an object, let's write a simple tool to display the map in the console.

-To stay as close to the platform as possible, we'll render the map in JSON format.
-JSON isn't particularly friendly to write or read, but it's built into the platform and supports hierarchical structures.
+To stay as close to the platform as possible, we'll render the map as an object in JSON format.
+JSON isn't particularly friendly to write or read, but it's built into the platform and supports hierarchical structures, so it’s adequate for demonstration purposes.

 ## Convert a `Map` to a plain object